jaemnkm/11-11/_posts/20181111/2018-11-01-white-rabbits.md

 Then Mama said, "Ning-ning, what were you thinking?"
 <br>
 <br>
 That's how it was, ever since Nathan was born.
-I was blamed for every thing that went wrong.
+I was blamed for everything that went wrong.
 His illness, his crying all the time, his having to go to the hospital, all the tests, all the doctors.
 <br>
 <br>
 "Ning-ning, I'm ashamed of you.
 You know you're not supposed to leave the house alone.
 What has gotten into you?"